-Theatre Arts Lab III
+Theatre Practicum III

 Open to all students interested in theatre.
 Credit is earned for acting, technical work, or other participation.
 Limited to one semester credit hour each semester.
 Each course may be taken up to two times.
+Lecture Hrs. = 0, Lab Hrs. = 4

-Theatre Arts Lab IV
+Theatre Practicum IV

 Open to all students interested in theatre.
 Credit is earned for acting, technical work, or other participation.
 Course can be taken up to two times.
-Lecture Hrs.=0, Lab Hrs.=6
+Lecture Hrs. = 0, Lab Hrs. = 4 Pre/Corequisite: READ 300 or equivalent